 The financial statements have been audited by Doyle & Company Chartered Professional Accountants, in accordance with Canadian generally accepted auditing standards, on behalf of the members.
-Doyle & Company Chartered Professional Accountants, independent external auditors appointed by Chief and Council, has full and free access to Smith's Landing First Nation #196's Council.
+Doyle & Company Chartered Professional Accountants has full and free access to Smith's Landing First Nation #196's Council.